CY-cal/dsp/lessons/statistics/3-1-actual_biased.md

     Observed mean 2.461860525971477

-Because there are a higher possibility for us to reach a child with a larger number of household, therefore, we have to multiply the number of students who observed that class size
+Because there are a higher possibility for us to reach a child with a larger number of household, therefore, we have to multiply the number of students who observed that class size.